-- Tab 1 Understanding MDS: A complete description of the disease process of MDS and answers to common questions. - Tab 2-Seeking Treatment: The treatment of MDS can vary based on the type of MDS you have and how severe it is.
-This section will provide details about the various approaches to treatment. - Tab 3 Quick Tips: The quick tips offered in this section include guidelines for monitoring and managing your symptoms. - Tab 4-Iron Overload: Iron overload is a possible outcome of receiving repeated red blood cell transfusions.
-This section answers common questions, including how iron overload can be treated. - Tab 5-My MDS Plan: Understanding the diagnosis of MDS will help you and your caregiver take an active part in your individual treatment plan.
+- Chapter 1 Understanding MDS: A complete description of the disease process of MDS and answers to common questions. - Chapter 2 Seeking Treatment: The treatment of MDS can vary based on the type of MDS you have and how severe it is.

+This section will provide details about the various approaches to treatment. - Chapter 3 Quick Tips: The quick tips offered in this section include guidelines for monitoring and managing your symptoms. - Chapter 4 Iron Overload: Iron overload is a possible outcome of receiving repeated red blood cell transfusions.
+This section answers common questions, including how iron overload can be treated. - Chapter 5 My MDS Plan: Understanding the diagnosis of MDS will help you and your caregiver take an active part in your individual treatment plan.
 My MDS plan provides several tools to allow you to track and manage your journey.
-You may want to make extra copies of some of these tools before writing on them so that you can continue to track your progress. - Tab 6-The MDS Foundation: The MDS Foundation is an international publicly supported organization dedicated to serving the MDS patient, their caregivers, and the professionals that are working to improve the lives of patients living with MDS.
+You may want to make extra copies of some of these tools before writing on them so that you can continue to track your progress. - Chapter 6 The MDS Foundation: The MDS Foundation is an international publicly supported organisation dedicated to serving the MDS patient, their caregivers, and the professionals that are working to improve the lives of patients living with MDS.
 The MDS Foundation provides a number of resources which support the Building Blocks of Hope program.